zexa/iwwt/README.md

 ## Running the application locally

 ```
-docker compose up -d
+docker compose up -d database
 symfony composer install
 symfony server:start
 ```

 ## Deployment

 I use fly.io for deployments.
-Flyctl thinks we have a Laravel application if it detects an artisan file, which is why it exists in root.
+While flyctl does not directly support symfony, it does support laravel.
+Fly thinks we have a Laravel application if it detects an artisan file, which is why it exists in root.
+Since the environments in which symfony and laravel applications run are very similar, it will be good enough.

-We use a single file for nginx and php-fpm because it facilitates deployments with fly.io.
+We use a single docker image for nginx and php-fpm because it facilitates deployments with fly.io.

 Fly.io will handle postgres deployments automatically and will insert the correct DATABASE_URL env.
 You will need to set other envs manually via